 Rarely a season goes by without the '70s influencing our wardrobes.
-Last season we saw the reintroduction of platform shoes.
+Last season, we saw the reintroduction of platform shoes.
 Denim has also felt the impact of the decade's style with flared jeans making a surprising comeback for the foreseeable future.
-However, this season isn't about silhouettes or shapes; it's all about prints.
-In particular there's an emphasis on vintage floral prints.
-To get better acquainted with what this means when it comes to the '70s, all you need to know is that this style of print often falls under the following category: gaudy.
+The other trend that's returned thanks to the '70s?
+Vintage floral prints.
+To get better acquainted with what this means, all you need to know is that this pattern often falls under the following category: gaudy.

 Phill Taylor for Who What Wear